geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 And now for the final question: does this mental model help us plan development?
 Absolutely.
 If we prioritize verticals, then this helps us slice our work into manageable chunks.
-Prioritize narrow goals which require high vertical integration and work towards them, but don't stress about sprints or potentially shippable products.
-Vertical slices force end-to-end integration and thus requirements have to be concrete enough to implement, interfaces have to be specified _and actually used_, and foundational architectural decisions can't be deferred.
-This allows you to test internally, both manually and automatically (ideally through all levels of integration), catch wrong assumptions fast and when it's still cheap to correct them, and ultimately deliver a product early.
+Prioritize narrow goals which require high vertical integration and work towards them.
+Just like Kniberg says: "Think big, but deliver in small functionally viable increments".
+Vertical slices help you achieve exactly that.
+They force end-to-end integration and thus requirements have to be concrete enough to implement, interfaces have to be specified _and actually used_.
+Foundational architectural decisions can't be deferred, but they also don't have to be made all at once.
+This allows you to test internally, both manually and automatically ,ideally through all levels of integration.
+You'll catch wrong assumptions fast and when it's still cheap to correct them, and can ultimately deliver a product early.

 ## Conclusion